The Murray River

 The mighty Murray River, Australia’s longest river and main stream of the Murray Darling Basin, flows some 2,700 km across south-eastern Australia.
 Rising in the Australian Alps, it drains the western side of Australia’s highest mountains before meandering north westerly across Australia’s inland plains, forming the border between the states of New South Wales and Victoria as it flows into South Australia to the Southern Ocean.
 The river has a strong and unique character encompassing environmental beauty, a rich heritage and history, busy townships, major regional centres, and world class agriculture, food, and wine regions.

-This article intended as background information to your tour of the Murray River by exploring its history, economy, and key highlight towns of Mildura, Wentworth, Echuca, and Beechworth.
+This article is intended as background information for your tour of the Murray River.
+It explores the river’s history, economy, and key towns of Mildura, Wentworth, Echuca, and Beechworth.
 Odyssey Traveller visits the Murray River as part of our 15-day small group tour of the Southern States of Australia and our 16-day small group tour of Victoria.

 Discover the World Heritage Sites of the southern states of Australia travelling in a small group tour.
 A journey of learning around the southern edges of the Murray Darling basin and up to the upper southern part of this complex river basin north of Mildura.
 We start and end in Adelaide, stopping in Broken Hill, Mungo National Park and other significant locations.

 16 daysFeb, Mar, May, Aug, Oct +2

 Small group tour of Victoria for Senior travellers

 From A$9,895 AUDView Tour

 Small group holidays to Adelaide and surrounds